Co-den/agri-app/README.md

+Here’s your documentation rewritten as a clean README.md — suitable for GitHub or any developer documentation repo.
+It’s written in standard Markdown, with clear section headings, tables, and developer-friendly tone.

+---

 # 🌾 AgriConnect Dashboard

 AgriConnect is a smart agriculture management platform designed to help farmers, agronomists, and agribusiness owners monitor and manage crop data, weather conditions, field activities, and market insights — all in one place.